 How is the Center associated with The Pew Charitable Trusts?

-The Center is funded by The Pew Charitable Trusts and is the major instrument of its ongoing support for culture in this region.
+The Center is funded by The Pew Charitable Trusts and is the major instrument of its ongoing support for culture in the Greater Philadelphia region.

 How is the Center associated with The University of the Arts?

 The Center is administered through The University of the Arts.